Introduction goes here

 56

-Order to the constable of Bordeaux to make payment to Arnaut de Gabarret, canon of [the cathedral] of Bordeaux Gavarret of what is due of the annual 100l.t. the king granted by his letters patent to him on 6 May 1330 from this latter date and make have this sum until the king obtains by him or by request the provision of a suitable ecclesiastical benefit according to the tenor of these letters, and the king will make due allowance in his account.
-On 6 May 1330, the king granted to Gabarret 100l.t. to be received each year from the issues of the duchy at the feast of the Nativity of St. John the Baptist 1 by the hands of the constable of Bordeaux until [the king] obtains by him or by his request the provision to Gabarret of a suitable ecclesiastical benefit.
+Order to the constable of Bordeaux to make payment to Gavarret Arnaut de Gabarret, canon of Bordeaux , 1 of what is due of the annual 100 l.t. the king granted by his letters patent to him on 6 May 1330 from this latter date and have this sum until the king obtains by him or by request the provision of a suitable ecclesiastical benefit according to the tenor of these letters, and the king will make due allowance in his account.
+On 6 May 1330, the king granted to Gabarret 100 l.t. to be received each year from the issues of the duchy on 25 June by the hands of the constable of Bordeaux until the king obtains the provision to Gabarret to a suitable ecclesiastical benefit.
 2

 By C.